-Торіс Summary For more information When will Applicants know if their Holding statements for the Entitlement Offer are expected to be dispatched on 2 August 2019.
-Section 2.10 application has been successful?
-Holding statements for the Shortfall Offer are expected to be dispatched on 14 August 2019.
+Торіс Summary For more information When will Applicants know if their application Holding statements for the Entitlement Offer are expected to be dispatched on 3 December 2019.
+Section 2.10 has been successful?
+Holding statements for the Shortfall Offer are expected to be dispatched on 10 December 2019.
 Who are the Joint Arrangers to the Offer?
 Morgans and NAB.
 Is the Offer underwritten?
 The Offer is not underwritten.
 Section 2.3 What are the fees and The fees and costs of the Offer will be borne by Gryphon Group.
-Section 14.4 costs of the Offer?
-Gryphon Group will pay: (a) the Joint Arrangers a joint lead arranger fee equal to 0.20% plus GST of the total amount raised under the Offer to the Joint Lead Arrangers in their respective proportions (b) the Joint Arrangers a management fee equal to 0.75% plus GST of the total amount raised under the Offer, and (c) each Joint Arranger a selling fee of 1.25% plus GST of the amount raised from New Units which that Joint Arranger, its Brokers, co-managers and affiliates procures applications for under the Offer.
+Sections costs of the Offer?
+Gryphon Group will pay: 13.3, 14.3 and 14.4 (a) a joint lead arranger fee equal to 0.20% plus GST of the total amount raised under the Offer to the Joint Arrangers in equal proportions and 14.4 (b) a management fee equal to 0.75% plus GST of the total amount raised under the Offer (to the Joint Arrangers in equal proportions) (c) each Joint Arranger a selling fee of 1.25% plus GST of the amount raised from New Units which that Joint Arranger, its Brokers, co-managers and affiliates procures applications for under the Offer, and (d) to any other Broker to whom New Units have been allocated under the Entitlement Offer, a selling fee of 1.25% plus GST of the amount raised from the New Units which that broker has procured applications for under the Entitlement Offer.
 There are other fees and costs associated with the Offer, including legal, advisory, accounting, taxation and quotation fees.
 The Offer has been structured to eliminate an immediate decline to the Trust's NTA as a result of the expenses incurred as part of the Offer.
 To achieve this, the Gryphon Group will pay the Offer costs and may elect to do so using the proceeds of the Manager Loan.
 Is there a cooling-off period?
 No, a cooling-off period does not apply to the Offer.
 How do Eligible Unitholders determine their Entitlement?
 Each Eligible Unitholder's personal entitlement under the Offer will be included in the personalised Entitlement Application Form which will accompany this PDS.